sympy/sympy/doc/src/explanation/solve_output.rst

 6. A boolean expression is returned when a relational expression other than an Equality is given as an expression to solve.
-A single equality, or more complicated relational expression might be returned.
+A single equality, or more complicated relational expression, might be returned.

     >>> from sympy import Ne
     >>> solve([x**2 - 4, Ne(x, -2)])